-If you have been trying to teach your child with autism letters and the frustration has you wanting to give up on your home program all together, these 5 awesome ways to teach special needs learners letters post can help!
+If you have been wondering how to teach your autistic child letters and the frustration has you wanting to give up on your home program all together, these 5 awesome ways to teach special needs learners letters post can help!
+These fun activities teach letters and letter recognition to children with special needs in a simple and straightforward way.

-Teaching letter writing can be very difficult with all kids and particularly children with autism and other special needs.
+Teaching letters, letter recognition and letter writing to any child can be very difficult, but it is particularly challenging for children with autism or other special needs.

 The concept of writing letters to create a word that has a particular meaning is quite abstract.
 This concept can be so difficult to get across to special needs learners.

-For children who are in school, the situation is particularly frsutrating because writing and reading are often essential skills for remaining in the classroom.
+For children who are in school, the situation is particularly frustrating because writing and reading are often essential skills for remaining in the classroom.

 This activity is colorful and eye catching and sure to engage your child’s senses.
 I love this unsual and creative way to work on writing letters, as well as letter recognition.